cubeapm/docs/docs/http-apis/logs.md

 [
   {
     "task_id": "1738060800000000000",
-    "tenant_ids": ["0"],
     "filter": "{env=\"production\",service.name=\"order\"} severity=\"ERROR\"",
     "start_time": "2025-01-28T10:00:00Z"
   },
   {
     "task_id": "1738060900000000000",
-    "tenant_ids": ["0"],
     "filter": "{env=\"staging\"} _time:<2025-01-01T00:00:00Z",
     "start_time": "2025-01-28T11:00:00Z"
   }
 ]
 ```

-## Notes

-- Delete tasks run over a separate admin port for security reasons, admin port is disabled by default.
-Please contact `cubeapm-support` to help you enable it.
-- Delete tasks run asynchronously in the background.
-Large deletions may take time to complete.
-- Delete tasks needs to be executed separately for each instance of CubeAPM(if running in cluster mode)
-- Use the `active_tasks` endpoint to monitor the progress of delete operations.
-- You can stop a running delete task at any time using the `stop_task` endpoint.
-- Deleted logs cannot be recovered.
-Use caution when specifying filters for deletion.